az-zase/DSIC/README.md

 ## article/DSIC - Azamat Zaseev.md & tex

 The main DSIC paper is a single self-contained document.
+"Dual Scale Inversion Cosmology (DSIC) - Azamat Zaseev.tex"

 It is organized in three parts: